-Use what you learned in the fundamentals to install the files for the BCM94343W_AVN kit into your SDK Workspace.
+Use what you learned in the fundamentals to install the files for the CYW943907AEVAL1F_WW101 kit into your SDK Workspace.

+Remember, the platform files folder is in the class material “WICED101 Files” folder.

+In addition to copying the platform files, open the file apps/waf/tiny_bootloader/tiny_bootloader.mk and add CYW943907* to the list of valid platforms if it isn’t already there.

 Once you have installed the platform files, right click on the platform folder from inside WICED Studio and choose “Refresh”.
-Once you do this, you should see the BCM94343_AVN folder and files.
+Once you do this, you should see the CYW943907AEVAL1F_WW101 folder and files.
 If you do not see them, ask for help – don’t go forward until the platform is properly installed.